I’m a professional artist, entrepreneur, speaker, author, business consultant, mom, and wildlife conservationist.

 How I Started Drawing

-I’m 27 years old and began drawing in 2010 after struggling for two years with an unknown illness.
+I began drawing in 2010, at the age of 20, after struggling for two years with an unknown illness.
 Mostly bedridden, I turned to drawing as a constructive and therapeutic outlet.
 With severe insomnia, fatigue, a 24/7 migraine, anxiety, vision issues, digestive issues, problems with my adrenal glands, etc., there was very little I could physically or mentally accomplish.
 It was depressing and frustrating, and what helped keep me sane was the little amount of time I could draw while lying in my bed.

 Why Colored Pencil?